 There’s also the 360 Cafe here, with indoor and open-air rooftop seating and equally mind-blowing bridge views.

 Follow the path round past the natural rock slide (polished smooth by generations of sliding bottoms) – a fairly extreme experience as far as slides go as it is quite bumpy and very fast.
 I don’t advise going down while holding a toddler or if you’ve recently had a back operation, although it is quite fun for older kids!

 The mansion house at Kings Weston Estate was actually designed by the same dude (Sir John Vanbrugh) as Blenheim Palace and the gardens were once so famous across Europe, they drew noble folk from far and wide.
 The grounds still hide a number of historic features, as well as semi-ancient woodland, far-reaching views, a wild flower meadow and age-old avenues planted with specimen trees.
-It’s probably better as a drier day walk as the uneven woodland paths can get muddy.
+It’s more pram friendly on a drier day as the uneven woodland paths can get muddy.

 You can park for free in Shirehampton Car Park, off Shirehampton Road and once you’re in, there are a number of ways you can go.
 Follow the lime avenue towards the impressive mansion house (you can see the Severn Bridge and Bristol Channel in the distance from here) and round, up the path which leads into the woodland past elaborate stone arches and views across to Shirehampton Park.
 With all the trees, it’s a great spot for conkers in autumn.

-Or you left, into Penpole Wood, keeping an eye out for badger setts and former quarries, before working your way back.
+Or you can head left, into Penpole Wood, keeping an eye out for badger setts and former quarries, before working your way back.